crawfordwynnes/overloadedargs/_posts/2024-12-02-rapid-cacheing-search.markdown

 "ABC" <=> "abc" #=> -1   (capitals makes it less than)
 ```

-The `<=>` is the three way comparison operator, and we can override any of the operators in Ruby, for example, if we want to use
-custom behaviour where a string of capitals is less than a lowercase string.
+The `<=>` is the three way comparison operator, and we can override any of the operators in Ruby, for example, if we want to use custom behaviour where a string of capitals is less than a lowercase string.
 However for this
 example we don't actually need to provide custom behaviour, because the important thing is that the
-`<=>` gives us an ordering, it's not actually necessary to have a fully correct ordering to create a Log(n) search,
-the important thing is that the ordering is there.
+`<=>` gives us an ordering, it's not actually necessary to have a fully correct ordering to create a O(Log(n)) search, the important thing is that the ordering is there.

-This is slightly different to method overloading, where you specify many of the same name functions with different parameters,
-which is used in C++.
+This is slightly different to method overloading, where you specify many of the same name functions with different parameters, which is used in C++.
 Method overriding simply invovles overriding a method which is specified in a subclass.

-The idea here is to give an ordering to strings, so that when they are sorted we can use an Log(n) lookup on the list to find out
-if the key exists.
+The idea here is to give an ordering to strings, so that when they are sorted we can use an O(Log(n)) lookup on the list to find out if the key exists.
 Normally we can use the .include? method in Ruby, but that would iterate over the entire list and be O(n).
-The point of the Log(n) search is important for large lists, and takes advantage of entropy from Claud Shannon.
-To improve the speed of
-the lookups we take advantage of the structure of the data instead of increasing space complexity.
+The point of the O(Log(n)) search is important for large lists, and takes advantage of entropy from Claude Shannon.
+To improve the speed of the lookups we take advantage of the structure of the data instead of increasing space complexity.

-Luckily in Ruby we have a method which can take advantage of our sorted data, it's called bsearch and the way it works
-internally, using binary search it checks the middle key and determines the outcome of the comparison, if it's -1, go to the left
-midway point and if it's 1 go to the right midway point.
+Luckily in Ruby we have a method which can take advantage of our sorted data, it's called `bsearch` and the way it works internally, using binary search it checks the middle key and determines the outcome of the comparison, if it's -1, go to the left midway point and if it's 1 go to the right midway point.

 It would look like this, from the docs: